X9Developers/DexAPI/README.md

 # DexAPI
-The project is an example of a bot for placing orders to the orderbook.
+The project has the nessesary components to create a bot for the [Stakenet Dex](http://orderbook.stakenet.io/).
-Contains the description of how to create your own bot.

 # Components

-* Trading-bot: a project built in scala, which is responsible for generating and placing orders to the orderbook, to make this, the bot has to connect with the lssd grpc app.
+* [Trading-bot:](https://github.com/X9Developers/DexAPI/tree/master/trading-bot) a project built in scala, which is responsible for generating and placing orders to the orderbook, to make this, the bot has to connect with the lssd app by using its grpc api.
-Firstly it registers the currencies with which it will be working, after that it creates the trading_pair, then creates orders randomly, to both sides, Sell and Buy and send them to the lssd.
-You can see the docs [Here](https://github.com/X9Developers/DexAPI/tree/master/trading-bot)
+Firstly it registers the currencies with which it will be working, after that it creates the trading_pair (you must use only the available ones from our [orderbook](http://orderbook.stakenet.io/)), then creates orders randomly, to both sides, Sell and Buy and send them to the lssd.
+You can see the docs [here](https://github.com/X9Developers/DexAPI/tree/master/trading-bot)

-* Lssd app: the light wallet daemon, is the grpc application to place orders to the orderbook, also is responsible for making the swaps, the light wallet connects with the lnd nodes to manage the wallets.
+* Lssd: the light wallet daemon, is the grpc application to place orders to the orderbook, also is responsible for making the swaps, the light wallet connects with the lnd nodes to manage the wallets.
-This service runs in `localhost: 50051`
+This service is listening in `localhost: 50051`

+    To run lssd: Download the app from [releases page](https://github.com/X9Developers/DexAPI/releases), take the last version

-    To run lssd: Open a terminal in `lssd/app/` and run `./lssd`.
+    Extract the zip file and open a terminal in `lssd/app/`.  then run `./lssd`.

     To see if the api is working you can see the logs with:

     `tail -f ~/.local/share/Stakenet/lssd/lssd.log`

+here you should see the [stakenet.orderbook](http://orderbook.stakenet.io/) broadcasting some messages regularly.

 * Custom lnds
-    They can be downloaded from [Here](https://github.com/X9Developers/DexAPI/releases/download/v2020.01.23/customlnds.zip)
+    They can be downloaded from [releases page](https://github.com/X9Developers/DexAPI/releases), take the last version

     You must install the custom lnds in the next ports:
     * LTC: localhost:10001
     * BTC: localhost:10002
     * XSN: localhost:10003

+    You can find how to configure and run them [here](https://github.com/X9Developers/DexAPI/LNDCONFIGURATION.md)

 # Create your own Bot

 After running the services of lssd and lnd, these are the data we will need to create our own bot:

 From lssd
 * Ip
 * Port